trungdong/prov/provpy/README.txt

 EXAMPLE
 ----------------
-There is an example python (provpyexample.py) to help start with the provpy lib API.
+There is an example python module (provpyexample.py) to help you start with the provpy lib API.